-EXTENDED RANGE FORECAST OF ATLANTIC SEASONAL HURRICANE ACTIVITY AND LANDFALL STRIKE PROBABILITY FOR 2013
+EXTENDED RANGE FORECAST OF ATLANTIC SEASONAL HURRICANE ACTIVITY AND LANDFALL STRIKE PROBABILITY FOR 2015

-We anticipate that the 2013 Atlantic basin hurricane season will have enhanced activity compared with the 1981-2010 climatology.
-The tropical Atlantic has anomalously warmed over the past several months, and it appears that the chances of an El Niño event this summer and fall are unlikely.
-We anticipate an above-average probability for major hurricanes making landfall along the United States coastline and in the Caribbean.
-Coastal residents are reminded that it only takes one hurricane making landfall to make it an active season for them, and they need to prepare the same for every season, regardless of how much or how little activity is predicted.
+We anticipate that the 2015 Atlantic basin hurricane season will be one of the least active seasons since the middle of the 20th century.
+It appears quite likely that an El Niño of at least moderate strength will develop this summer and fall.
+The tropical and subtropical Atlantic are also quite cool at present.
+We anticipate a below-average probability for major hurricanes making landfall along the United States coastline and in the Caribbean.
+Despite the forecast for below-average activity, coastal residents are reminded that it only takes one hurricane making landfall to make it an active season for them.
+They should prepare the same for every season, regardless of how much activity is predicted.

-(as of 10 April 2013)
+(as of 9 April 2015)

-By Philip J. Klotzbach1 and William M. Gray2
+By Philip J. Klotzbach1

+and William M. Gray2